 Repeat for the remaining rungs by measuring at each rung mark.

-Use sandpaper to sand the corners until smooth.
+Use sandpaper for sanding the corners until smooth.

-Install rungs at your pencil marks and clamp in place then nail the rungs to legs.
+Install rungs at your pencil marks and clamp them in place, then nail the rungs to your legs.

 Repeat for each rung.